luxfi/docs/docs/tooling/netrunner.md

    }
    ```

-2. `--global-node-config` is a JSON string representing a _single_ LuxGo config, which will be
+2. `--global-node-config` is a JSON string representing a _single_ Luxd config, which will be
    applied to **all nodes**.
 This makes it easy to define common properties to all nodes.
 Whatever
    is set here will be _combined_ with the standard set above.
 3. `--custom-node-configs` is a map of JSON strings representing the _complete_ network with